jack-li-2000/covid_analysis_protfolio_project/README.md

 # covid_analysis_protfolio_project
-portfolio project analysis on covid and vaccination data using sql, tableau, python data from https://ourworldindata.org/covid-deaths
+portfolio project analysis on covid and vaccination data using sql, tableau, python.
+In this project, I conducted exploratory data analysis on covid-19 global dataset mainly in SQL and published graphics for findings in Tableau.
+The sql file contains the analysis portion. data from https://ourworldindata.org/covid-deaths